 The digital loyalty program market began exploding around 2010, when startups and venture capitalists starting thinking about how to bring loyalty punch cards into the digital age, Krasilovsky said in an interview.
 Makers of loyalty-card software have attracted more than $155 million in venture capital, he said.

 Cartera raised $12.2 million this month in a round of funding led by Venture Capital Fund of New England.
 Along with Cartera, startups such as Plink LLC, CardSpring and Mirth Inc. are gaining attention in the world of merchant deals.

 “We think it’s a massive opportunity,” said Jeffrey Bussgang, a general partner at Cartera investor Flybridge Capital Partners.
 “Card-linked marketing benefits card issuers and consumers equally.”

-Some loyalty programs let consumers get rewards of their choice such as cash back, discounts or virtual currency for games like Zynga Inc. (ZNGA)’s FarmVille.
+Some loyalty programs let consumers get rewards of their choice such as cash back, discounts or virtual currency for games like Zynga Inc. (ZNGA:US)’s FarmVille.
 American Express Co.
-(AXP)’s Zynga Serve Rewards card allows fans to amass the currency when they shop and use it for the online game.
+(AXP:US)’s Zynga Serve Rewards card allows fans to amass the currency when they shop and use it for the online game.

 Virtual currencies are seen as a way to attract people in their 20s, said Ron Shevlin, a senior analyst at Aite.